Astrid of Sweden: Duchess of Brabant

 The Duke and Duchess of Brabant spent their honeymoon in the south of France before moving into a wing of the Royal Palace of Brussels.
 After the honeymoon period, Princess Astrid began learning French and Dutch.
-Astrid was enthusiastically adopted by the Belgians.
-She was widely loved for her beauty, charm and simplicity.
+Astrid was enthusiastically adopted by the Belgians for her beauty, charm and simplicity.
 As the Duchess of Brabant, she worked to alleviate various forms of adversity.

-In October 1927, Leopold and Astrid had a daughter, Princess Joséphine-Charlotte, later Grand Duchess of Luxembourg.
-The birth of her only daughter had been a difficult period for Astrid, as women were barred from the line of succession to the throne.
+In October 1927, Leopold and Astrid had a daughter, Princess Joséphine-Charlotte, later Grand Duchess of Luxembourg and mother of Henri, Grand Duke of Luxembourg.
+The birth of Joséphine-Charlotte was a difficult period for Astrid, as women were barred from the line of succession to the throne.
 One year later, she and her husband visited the Dutch East Indies, now Indonesia.
 They arrived on the ship Insulinde.
-When the couple visited Surakarta, Astrid and her husband received a box with a golden kris inside as a present from the Dutch East Indie government.
+When the couple visited Surakarta, Astrid and her husband received a box with a golden kris inside as a present from the Dutch East Indies government.
 Princess Astrid received a box with a fan inlaid with gold inside as a gift.
-Local people admired Princess Astrid's warm, enthusiastic and less formal attitude.
+Local people admired Princess Astrid's warm, enthusiastic, and less formal attitude.
 The couple visited Radio Poestoko Museum and Societet Habiprojo, where they watched a wayang show.
 They also visited Surabaya and Bali.
 After having spent five months in the Dutch East Indies, the couple travelled back to Belgium on the ship Tjerimai.
 Upon their return, the couple moved into Stuyvenberg Castle.
 In September 1930, Astrid gave birth to Prince Baudouin, who eventually became King of the Belgians.

 Raised as a Lutheran, Astrid converted to Catholicism after marrying Leopold.
-She had initially considered converting to Catholicism, simply because it was the religion of Belgium, but the priest she consulted, Father William Hemmick, told her not to do so until she genuinely believed it was the true religion.
+She had considered converting to Catholicism earlier, as it was the official religion of Belgium, but delayed her conversion after consulting with Fr William Hemmick, who told her to wait until she genuinely believed it was the true religion.
 Astrid converted to Catholicism in 1930, confiding to a close childhood friend: "My soul has found peace."
 On the day of Astrid's conversion, her father-in-law King Albert I said: "I am glad, very glad.
 Now all the family is united in the same religion."

 In 1932, Astrid and her husband traveled to Asia and the Congo.
-According to a May 1933 print of De Locomotief, the photographs of their visit to the Dutch East Indies were published as a photograph collection book titled De Reis van Prins Leopold door Ned-Indie.
+According to a May 1933 print of De Locomotief, the photographs of their visit to the Dutch East Indies were published as a collection in a book titled De Reis van Prins Leopold door Ned-Indie.
 After their visit to the Congo, Astrid wrote to her friend Countess Anna Sparre (née Baroness Anna Adelswärd) about the majestic landscapes of Congo land and her concerns about suffering, poverty and infant mortality that the Congolese faced.

 The Duchess of Brabant became a godmother to Anna Sparre's daughter, Christina, and her sister Crown Princess Märtha's second daughter, Princess Astrid.